About the Owners

 Certfied Professional Dog Trainer-Knowledge Assessed (CPDT-KA)

-Pam has been with It’s PAWSible! since 2007.
-She began as a client with a new puppy and was soon asked to apprentice and later to become a trainer.
-During this time she has learned a lot about positive training techniques at It’s PAWSible! and the importance of establishing an enjoyable and respectful connection with dogs and their people.
-Having had dogs throughout her life, she readily admits that she cannot imagine ever living a dog-free life.
-Currently Pam & her family share their home with three dogs (a Bichon named, Angel, a Sheltie named Poppy, a new rescue Cattle Dog mix, Luca), and a cat, Smeagol.
-Pam also shares her home with a variety of other small animals.
+I've been with It’s PAWSible! since 2007.
+I began as a client with a new puppy and was soon asked to apprentice and later to become a trainer.
+During this time I learned a lot about positive training techniques at It’s PAWSible! and the importance of establishing an enjoyable and respectful connection with dogs and their people.
+Having had dogs throughout my life, I admit that I cannot imagine ever living a dog-free life.

-One of the things Pam is grateful for is that the CCI puppies came with a “rule book” which included a stipulation that all puppies must be enrolled in training classes.
+One of the things I am grateful for is that the CCI puppies came with a “rule book” which included a stipulation that all puppies must be enrolled in training classes.
 Previous house pets were trained “well enough,” but never more than that.
-Now, having found that continued training results in a much more dependable dog and a greatly enhanced relationship between dog and owner, Pam is committed to increasing her skills as both a trainer and as an instructor.
-She not only loves the challenge of learning, but also the opportunity to help others find that special connection to their dogs.
+Now, having found that continued training results in a much more dependable dog and a greatly enhanced relationship between dog and owner, I am committed to increasing my skills as both a trainer and as an instructor.
+I not only loves the challenge of learning, but also the opportunity to help others find that special connection to their dogs.

 Certified Professional Dog Trainer (ABCDT)